-The Management of the FCDU of the Manila Branch is still evaluating the impact of the amendments.
+Management is still evaluating the impact of the amendments on the FCDU of the Manila Branch's financial statements.

 Amendment to PFRS 17, Initial Application of PFRS 17 and PFRS 9 - Comparative Information

 The amendment is a transition option relating to comparative information about financial assets presented on initial application of PFRS 17.